 These schools may or may not be promoted as accredited, and their list might even only include virtual classes or a virtual school run by the state or local school division itself—public school at home.

-We don’t know how the current situation might change public schools’ approach to accepting credits for work done at home.
-What we do know for now is that accreditation is not the magic ingredient that makes high school credits earned while homeschooling acceptable for transferring back to public school.
+Accreditation is not the magic ingredient that makes high school credits earned while homeschooling acceptable for transferring back to public school.
 We also know every state is different.

 And guess what?
 While there are life-prep and college-prep things you should do while homeschooling high school, colleges don’t care if homeschoolers are using anything “accredited” either.
 Mind blown; I know!